bomibonnie/website-hugo/content/project/multiple_rivals/index.md

 ---
 title: Multiple Rivals and Public Opinion
-summary: Do Doves Cry When They Face Multiple Rivals?
+summary: Do doves cry when they face multiple rivals?

 tags:
 - Multiple Rivals